GIVING BACK TO THE COMMUNITY

 - The Foundation for Wisconsin Women Entrepreneurs – Girlz Biz Program

 Financial education is a core value at Summit, and we’ve made it a priority to create tangible initiatives that help put our members and the community on more solid ground.
-In 2019, we delivered 198 live, free financial education programs open to the public, reaching more than 14,900 people!
+In 2020, we delivered free financial education programs open to the public, reaching more than 16,431 people!

 Summit works with community organizations, schools and workplaces to provide financial education.
 In addition, our branch locations hold seminars on a variety of topics, including but not limited to: first time home buying, managing and building budgets, understanding credit, and protecting your identity.
 We also offer a number of live webinars throughout the year on financially empowering topics.
 Plus, anyone can access our complete library of online resources on goal setting, retirement planning, money management and so much more.